You are here

 - a process to recall a medicine or device

 - to incorporate prescribing advice into routine clinical practice, in the same way as any other prescribing guidance.
-This could be through medication reviews or as part of the practice audit programme, for example.
+This could be through medication reviews or as part of the practice audit programme.

 As well as acting on alerts healthcare providers also have a duty to report any adverse incidents relating to medicines and devices using the Yellow Card Scheme.